alitskevich/front-end/GLOSSARY.md

 `primitive`
 > elementary piece of data - one from defined set of values

+`variable`
+> named reference to one of primitive or structure instance

 `structure`
 way to split data into ordered sequence of sub structures or primitives.